Share This Article

 Location: Flowers & Bread is located at 3870 North High Street.

-About: Wandering through North Market can prove to be a little dangerous if you’re trying to watch your carb intake.
+About: Wandering through North Market can prove to be a little challenging if you’re trying to watch your carb intake.
 But a stop at Omega Artisan Baking is 100% worth it.
 They have classics like ciabatta and sourdough, but they excel at being extraordinary.
 Go for the Campagna, stay for the Challah.

 Location: Omega Artisan Baking is located in North Market at 59 Spruce Street.